Prerequisites¶

 Adding Subnets for CloudStack Cluster¶

 In this step, we’ll configure multiple subnets within the Netris IPAM to support the CloudStack deployment.
 These subnets are categorized based on their purpose and usage within the infrastructure.
-We will create five Common-purpose subnets and one NAT-purpose subnet to fulfill the network requirements of CloudStack.

 Note